davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.2 (2013.04.12)
+* Fixed bug in post type/format detection when no valid post type/format was found
+* Workaround for WP bug when POP3 account has no waiting messages
+* Fixed bug where cron was running postie_check on every page load

 = 1.5.1 (2013.04.10)
 * Turned on POP3 debug logging if POSTIE_DEBUG is TRUE.
 * Disable autocomplete on some setup fields